ember-cli-deploy/ember-cli-deploy/README.md

 ### Example nodejs app

 This app does the same as the *Sinatra app* from before, it supports the same index_key query param.
 It should help you to get up and running in seconds and dont worry about server code.
-You also need to deploy your ember app with `ember-deploy` and `ember-deploy-redis`.
+You also need to deploy your ember app with `ember-cli-deploy` and `ember-deploy-redis`.

 [Nodejs example with one click deploy!](https://github.com/philipheinser/ember-lightning)

 ## Custom Adapters

-`ember-deploy` is built around the idea of adapters for the bootstrap-index- and the assets-uploads.
-For `ember-deploy` to give you the deployment approach Luke talks about in his talk you will for example need to install the `ember-deploy-redis` and `ember-deploy-s3` adapters via npm.
+`ember-cli-deploy` is built around the idea of adapters for the bootstrap-index- and the assets-uploads.
+For `ember-cli-deploy` to give you the deployment approach Luke talks about in his talk you will for example need to install the `ember-deploy-redis` and `ember-deploy-s3` adapters via npm.

-Because `ember-deploy` is built with adapters in mind you can write your own adapters for your project specific use cases.
+Because `ember-cli-deploy` is built with adapters in mind you can write your own adapters for your project specific use cases.

 Custom Adapters can be integrated via custom [Ember-CLI-Addons](http://www.ember-cli.com/#developing-addons-and-blueprints).
-For `ember-deploy` to integrate your custom adapter addons you have to define your addon-type as an `ember-deploy-addon`.
+For `ember-cli-deploy` to integrate your custom adapter addons you have to define your addon-type as an `ember-deploy-addon`.

 You can have a look at [ember-deploy-s3](https://github.com/LevelbossMike/ember-deploy-s3) and [ember-deploy-redis](https://github.com/LevelbossMike/ember-deploy-redis) to get an idea how one would implement 'real-world'-adapters.